 People use this as a cautionary tale - "Remember to not take excessive risks.
 Don't be rash.
 It could kill you."

-Deadalus.
-He created King Minos' famed laberynth to hold the minotaur.
+Daedalus.
+He created King Minos' famed labyrinth to hold the Minotaur.
 He created the wings which bore him and his son away from Minos' tower.

-Despite Deadalus' accomplishments, it is Icharus who is remembered a millenium later, and I don't think it's a coincidence.
+Despite Daedalus' accomplishments, it is Icarus who is remembered a millennium later, and I don't think it's a coincidence.
 We inherently understand the value of daring greatly.
 The glory is in the attempt.

-Friends: I think we as a society have collectively lowered the bar in spectacular fashion.
+Friends: As a society, we have collectively lowered the bar in spectacular fashion.
 It's not that everyone sucks, but most aren't even good.
 I can't call a pill popping, screen addicted, vanity fed baseline as good.
 It's collective insanity and we call it "culture."